 Unfortunately, we’re down on one’s luck during this trip.
 We clearly told the driver and the dispatcher to drop us off in Tabunan a few times, but traveled way passed Balamban town proper and even reached Tuburan.
 For our convenience, we decided to have a road trip to its endpoint at Tuburan and get back to Tabunan riding the same v-hire.
 That’s better than alighting being unsure if we can get a ride back.
 V-hires will usually depart from their pickup point in Tuburan only when full—so this will save us time.

 The driver said he never heard us ask to be drop at Tabunan so he gave us a discounted price of Php100 fare instead of the regular Php120.
 We spent another hour of travel time because of that.

 At Cantipla, you can eat breakfast at one of the eateries.
 From there, you can hire a habal-habal driver to take you to the jump-off point in Sitio Awayan.
 It is also where the house of our local guide Robinson is located.

 We took the Sunog trail, named after Brgy.
 Sunog (Burn), where grass fires are frequent.

 They said that there was a small stream, a natural waterway near the peak, that’s why there’s a presence of this type of rock formation.
 The rock formation is not that steady, it can be shaky, and that’s how it earned the name ‘Mauyog‘.

 At the peak, you’ll have a verdant mountain backdrop.
 Don’t have too much fun playing at the peak; you don’t want to fall from the top.

 If you traverse Mauyog from Mt.
-Manunggal, you will mostly run on a cemented road with some dirt path, and you will only have a taste of a forest atmosphere starting at the foot of Mauyog.
+Manunggal, you will mostly run on a cemented road with some dirt path, and you will only have a taste of the forest atmosphere starting at the foot of Mauyog.
 This is why they tagged it as a leisurely climb.
 Another great option to spend time with Mother Nature and to have another awesome weekend! 🙂